sashatyu/Global_sampling/README.md

-This is a project providing the code and input data examples for various global sampling options from the following publication: Tyukavina et al. (in review) ""Practical global sampling methods for estimating area and map accuracy of land cover and change classes".
+This is a project providing the code and input data examples for various global sampling options from the following publication: Tyukavina et al. (in review) "Practical global sampling methods for estimating area and map accuracy of land cover and change classes".
 For a detailed description of the study please refer to the publicaiton.

 Python 3 code implementing equations from the Appendix (numbering is consistent with sections of Appendix)
 * A1.1.1 Equal probability sampling.ipynb